History

 Architecture

-Church of was built as a small, orientated, aisleless building, erected on a rectangular plan, 22.1 meters long and 11.6 meters wide, covered with a gable roof.
+Church of was built as a small, orientated, aisleless building, erected on a rectangular plan, 22.1 meters long and 11.6 meters wide.
 A small sacristy was attached to the eastern part of the north wall, and from the west, the church originally had a brick and timber tower.
+The nave of the church was covered by a gable roof, the sacristy by a smaller mono-pitched roof.
+Originally, it could have been covered with shingles or possibly ceramic roof tiles.
+The walls were built of bricks in a Flemish bond.

 The entrance to the church led from the south and west, but from the south, perhaps in the Middle Ages there was a porch.
+The entrance was closed with a single-leaf wooden door in a board and batten construction.
+Their boards were attached with forged nails through and on the opposite side their ends were bent, which provided permanent reinforcement.
+An additional connection of the wooden door elements were metal hinges mounted on boards and a lattice, attached using wooden pegs going through and nails.
 The interior of the church was covered with a timber barrel or an open roof truss.
 It was well lit due to the relatively numerous windows.

 Current state